-Louisiana Salvation Army rental assistance - When funds are available, which is very limited, then rent may be paid due to a federal government FEMA grant.
+Louisiana Salvation Army rental assistance - When funds are available, which is very limited, then rent may be paid due to a federal government FEMA gran or from donations that the Louisiana Salvation Army collects from the public.
 Rental programs have several conditions as noted here.
 Up to one month’s rent (not including late fees) may be paid to qualified clients only once every two years.
 Rent assistance is usually only offered twice per year.
 An extensive application process will be required too.

 Electric bill assistance – Money for utility bills (including summer air conditioning expenses) may be paid out by the Louisiana Salvation Army only one time a year.
 Funds are only paid out to someone with a disconnection notice.
 All applicants will also need to provide information on any other financial assistance they may be receiving.
 Financial assistance may also be provided for gas bills too.
 Once again funds are only paid out to people with a shut off notice.